Wendyf02/wendyf02.github.io/README.md

 # wendyf02github.io

+Title: Resonsive Portfolio

 Installation:
-Using HTML AND CSS and JavaScript and Bootstrap
+Using HTML AND CSS and JavaScript and Bootstrap & w3School Bootstrap.

 Usage:
-Home & About
-Use Bootstrap -Navbar for header in all pages.
+Home & About-Use Bootstrap -Navbar for header in all pages.
-Navbar is Responsibe.
+Navbar  use from Bootstrap and adjusted.
+All pages are Responsive.
 Use data-spy="scroll"-in Body for Home & About page.
 Home & About page is scroll.
 Use in Home and About page Fluid-image.